vladfolts/oberonjs/doc/wiki/refinements.md

 2. Variables default values
 ---------------------------
 All variables have zero as a default value (before first assignment).
 For pointer/procedure types it is NIL.
 For sets - empty set.
+For STRING - empty string.

     MODULE m;
     VAR r: RECORD field: INTEGER END;